Argentina: Sephardic Women

-Yet another group of Sephardi women raised money for the Sephardi community in Jerusalem, specifically for the Asociación Benot Yerushalaim, which “carried out philanthropic and social work of wide-ranging proportions among the needy Sephardi community.”
+Yet another group of Sephardi women raised money for the Sephardi community in Jerusalem, specifically for the Asociación Benot Yerushalaim (Association of Daughters of Jerusalem), which “carried out philanthropic and social work of wide-ranging proportions among the needy Sephardi community.”
 The women in Palestine “periodically received the material support of the Comisión de Damas del Centro Sionista Sefaradí de Buenos Aires,” which sent them 16,113 pesos, an amount raised during tea parties and other fundraising activities.
 The Argentine group, known both as the Comisión de Damas del Centro Sionista Sefaradí and the Asociación Benot Yerushalaim, was one of the organizations that participated in the Segunda Regional Sefaradí Argentina.

 As was the case with all Sephardi Zionist organizations, participation in the movement created an allegiance that was able to override distinctions of origin.
 Sephardi women participated in the Argentine women’s organizations as Descendants of the Jews who lived in Spain and Portugal before the explusion of 1492; primarily Jews of N. Africa, Italy, the Middle East and the Balkans.Sephardim, regardless of where their families (or they themselves) had come from.
 And as Argentine Sephardim, they positioned themselves within the global Zionist project by helping those Sephardim in Palestine who needed such help.